RosettaCommons/documentation/application_documentation/minirosetta-comparative-modeling.md

 --
 ```

-The first two lines represent the identifier of the query and template sequences, and 1be9A.pdb must provided on the command-line with the -in: <file:template_pdb> option (listed above).
+The first two lines represent the identifier of the query and template sequences, and 1be9A.pdb must provided on the command-line with the -in:file:template_pdb option (listed above).
 The string "1be9A\_4" should be a unique identifier for the sequence alignment.
 Alignment identifiers are stored in silent-files, and each structure in a silent-file should store which alignment was used as a template for model building.

-See the [[AbinitioRelax extract options|abinitio-relax#abinitiorelax-score-extract-options]] and [[AbinitioRelax cluster options|abinitio-relax#abinitiorelax-cluster-options]] for information on how to extract PDBs and cluster silent-files from comparative modeling.
+See the [[AbinitioRelax extract options|abinitio-relax#Options]] and [[AbinitioRelax cluster options|abinitio-relax#Options]] for information on how to extract PDBs and cluster silent-files from comparative modeling.